Species Overview

 Adventurers

-Young Stiltkin often get inspired to set out into the wider world when hearing tales from the older monks that trade mana-spirit to the Shard Cities.
-Their mastery of stillness and silence makes them excellent observers, especially in dense locales.
+Young Stiltkin are often inspired to venture out after hearing tales from the elder monks who trade mana-spirit to the Shard Cities.
+Their mastery of stillness and silence makes them excellent observers, especially in crowded places.

 Typical Names

-Stiltkin see names as the encapsulation of the very essence of an individual.
-Their naming convention often follows an Adjective Noun structure, with nouns rooted in natural or spiritual meanings.
+To a Stiltkin, a name captures the essence of the individual.
+Names typically follow an Adjective Noun structure, with nouns rooted in natural or spiritual meaning.

 Examples: Grim Sorrow, Angry River, Wise Warble, Calm Calling